decentralized-identity/org/code-of-conduct.md

 > ## Diversity is never definitively out-of-scope or foreclosed as irrelevant to more urgent business.

 Though we welcome people fluent in all languages, DIF development is conducted in English.
-Participants that feel functional but disadvantaged in English should feel comfortable requesting to bring coworkers to meetings or tap bilingual participants/colleagues to assist in a side discussion during meetings.
+Participants that feel functional but disadvantaged in English should feel comfortable requesting to bring coworkers to meetings or tap bilingual participants/colleagues or artificial intelligence to assist in language translation or perform side discussion during meetings.

 __Human__: Though diverse, DIF is an organization of diverse _humans._ Membership is reserved for individual humans and organizational employers of humans.
 Autonomous AI agents are not allowed to join or contribute to DIF independently.